-In consideration of the cash payment made by the lessee to the state, which payment includes the first year's rental and any required cash bonus, and subject to the provisions of this lease, including applicable stipulation(s) and mitigating measures attached to this lease and by this reference incorporated in this lease, the state and the lessee agree as follows:
+IN CONSIDERATION of the cash payment made by the lessee to lessors, which payment includes the first year's rental and any required cash bonus, and subject to the provisions of this lease, including applicable stipulation(s) and mitigating measures attached to this lease and by this reference incorporated in this lease, the State, acting for itself and on behalf of ASRC as holder of executive rights with respect to the interests of ASRC in oil, gas, and associated substances in or under the leased area pursuant to the Settlement Agreement, and the lessee agree as follows:

-1. GRANT. (a) Subject to the provisions in this lease, the state grants and leases to the lessee, without warranty, the exclusive right to drill for, extract, remove, clean, process, and dispose of oil, gas, and associated substances in or under the following described tract of land:
+1. GRANT. (a) Subject to the provisions in this lease, the State, acting for itself and on behalf of ASRC as holder of executive rights with respect to the interests of ASRC in oil, gas, and associated substances in or under the leased area pursuant to the Settlement Agreement, grants and leases to the lessee, without warranty, the exclusive right to drill for, extract, remove, clean, process, and dispose of oil, gas, and associated substances in or under the following described tract of land:

 containing approximately acres, more or less (referred to in this lease as the "leased area"); the nonexclusive right to conduct within the leased area geological and geophysical exploration for oil, gas, and associated substances; and the nonexclusive right to install pipelines and build structures on the leased area to find, produce, save, store, treat, process, transport, take care of, and market all oil, gas, and associated substances and to house and board employees in its operations on the leased area.
-The rights granted by this lease are to be exercised in a manner which will not unreasonably interfere with the rights of any permittee, lessee or grantee of the state consistent with the principle of reasonable concurrent uses as set out in Article VIII.
-Section 8 of the Alaska Constitution.
+The rights granted by this lease are to be exercised in a manner which will not unreasonably interfere with the rights of any permittee, lessee or grantee of either of the lessors.
+With respect to the State's interest, all actions shall be consistent with the principle of reasonable concurrent uses as set out in Article VIII, Section 8 of the Alaska Constitution.